LeoRoboticsIN/LeoRoboticsIN/README.md

 - 👋 Hi, I’m @LeoRoboticsIN.
-- 👀 I’m interested in ROS.
+- 👀 I’m interested in Robots and Drones.
 - 🌱 I’m currently learning ROS2 with Computer Vision.
 - 💞️ I’m looking to collaborate on Research papers and R&D projects in ROS2 and OpenCV.
 - 📫 Reach me on krishnasinghc24@gmail.com
-- 😄 Pronouns:
+- 😄 Pronouns: ...
 - ⚡ Fun fact: Meet Me Once.

 <!---